 6.3 Remaking of Representations and Warranties.
 Each Party covenants that it will cause its representations and warranties in Section 6.1 to remain true and correct throughout the Contract Term.

 6.4 Financial Information.
-Seller shall cause to be delivered as soon as available and (i) within one hundred twenty (120) days following the end of each fiscal year, a copy of the annual report of Seller or its parent company containing audited consolidated financial statements for such fiscal year certified by independent certified public accountants and (ii) within sixty (60) days after the end of each of its first three fiscal quarters of each fiscal year, a copy of the quarterly report of containing unaudited consolidated financial statements for such fiscal quarter.
+Seller shall cause to be delivered as soon as available and (i) within one hundred twenty (120) days following the end of each fiscal year, a copy of the audited consolidated financial statements of Seller or its parent company for such fiscal year certified by independent certified public accountants and (ii) within sixty (60) days after the end of each of its first three fiscal quarters of each fiscal year, a copy of the quarterly report of containing unaudited consolidated financial statements for such fiscal quarter.
 Buyer shall cause to be delivered as soon as available and (i) within one hundred twenty (120) days following the end of each fiscal year, a copy of the annual report of Enron Corp. containing audited consolidated financial statements for such fiscal year certified by independent certified public accountants and (ii) within sixty (60) days after the end of each of its first three fiscal quarters of each fiscal year, a copy of the quarterly report of Enron Corp. containing unaudited consolidated financial statements for such fiscal quarter.
 In all cases the statements required under this Section 6.4 shall be for the most recent accounting period and prepared in accordance with GAAP.
 If any such statements are not timely delivered due to a delay in preparation or certification, such delay shall not be considered a default so long as such Party diligently pursues the preparation, certification and delivery of the statements.

 ARTICLE 7